CEDStandards/CEDS-Data-Warehouse/Contributing.md

 ### Bridge Tables

-Use [bridge tables](https://www.kimballgroup.com/2012/02/design-tip-142-building-bridges/) to track many-to-many relationships that don't fit well into the existing fact/dimension structure, such as the relationship between a students and race codes.
+Use [bridge tables](https://www.kimballgroup.com/2012/02/design-tip-142-building-bridges/) to track many-to-many relationships that don't fit well into the existing fact/dimension structure, such as the relationship between a student and race codes.

 ### Report tables